 In order for the heart to do its work (pumping blood throughout the body), it needs a sort of spark plug or electrical impulse to generate a heartbeat.
-Normally this electrical impulse begins in the upper right chamber of the heart (in the right atrium) in a place called the sino-atrial (SA) node.
+Normally, this electrical impulse begins in the upper right chamber of the heart (in the right atrium) in a place called the sino-atrial (SA) node.
 The SA node is the natural pacemaker of the heart.
 The SA node gives off electrical impulses to generate a heartbeat in the range of 60 to 100 times per minute.
 If you are exercising, doing strenuous work or are under stress, your heart rate will be faster.
-When you rest or sleep your heart rate will slow down.
+When you rest or sleep, your heart rate will slow down.
 If you take certain medications, your heart rate may be slower.

-When the impulse spreads over the right atrium it reaches the atrio-ventricular (AV) node.
+From the Sinus Node, the electrical impulse is relayed along the heart’s conduction system.
+It spreads throughout both the right and left atria, causing them to contract evenly.
+When the impulse spreads over the right atrium, it reaches the atrio-ventricular (AV) node.
 This is a very important structure in the heart because it is the only electrical connection between the top chambers and the bottom chambers.
 It is therefore the only way in which an electrical impulse can reach the pumping chambers (the ventricles).
 The impulse spreads through the AV node and down into the lower chambers or ventricles of the heart.
 This causes them to contract and pump blood to the lungs and body.

-When the heart slows down or pauses symptoms may include tiredness, breathlessness or lightheadedness.
+When the heart slows down or pauses, symptoms may include tiredness, breathlessness or lightheadedness.

 However, commonly when the heart pauses, you will experience dizziness or actually pass out and collapse.
 You may experience very little or no warning prior to collapsing

 1. Single Chamber Pacemaker